paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   content: |
     Have you considered a Google Buzz icon?

-    Also I'm not too keen on the YouTube icon, could it not be closer to the YouTube logo?
-Maybe I'm just wrong.
+    Also I’m not too keen on the YouTube icon, could it not be closer to the YouTube logo?
+Maybe I’m just wrong.

 - author: Anna
   gravatar: 782202d7f0444236145d2b59ce63c9fd
   date: 2010-04-18T14:27:06+01:00
   content: |
     I like them a lot!
-But I can't find WordPress ...
+But I can’t find WordPress …

 - author: Igor Sousa
   gravatar: 26507d9562471af5c2bad0dbc0ae6fb6